 Rural Minnesota places that welcome diversity, address injustice and embrace change to create a sustainable and equitable future.

 Policies created to serve rural communities decades ago are no longer relevant or helpful to communities today.
-We will bring new research to changemaking conversations.
+We will bring new research to change-making conversations.
 We will raise rural voices in service to people pushed to the margins of our communities, who live the realities of these policies every day.
-And we will provide skill building so rural people can raise their own voices on issues that matter most to them.

 Moving rural places forward to equitable and sustainable futures will take us all.
 We look forward to learning from you and with you as we step forward together towards strong rural communities.